ignite/cli/docs/scaffold/oracle.md

 ## IBC Module Packet Scaffold

-Bandchain oracles can be scaffolded only in IBC modules.
+Bandchain oracle queries can be scaffolded only in IBC modules.

 To scaffold an oracle:

 ```
-starport scaffold band [oracleName] --module [module_name]
+starport scaffold band [queryName] --module [moduleName]
 ```

 ### Acknowledgement